 Herculaneum is far smaller than Pompeii and generally sees fewer visitors and crowds making it sensible to see Pompeii at an optimal time and visit Herculaneum later in the day.
 Herculaneum is physically far less demanding.
 Many guided tours include visits to both sites on the same day-trip tour.

-Save at Pompeii with the Campania Arte Ticket
+Save with the Campania Arte Ticket when Visiting Pompeii

 See Save with the Campania Art Ticket on Cultural Sights and Transportation for more details.